monkeydevtools/treepath-python/README.md

 ## Typical example.

-When working with json data-structures, there is a need to fetch specific pieces of data deep in the tree.
-A common approach to this problem is writing structural code.
+When working with json data-structures, there is a need to fetch specific pieces of data in the tree.
+A common approach to this problem is to write structural code.
 This approach can become quite complex depending on the json structure and search criteria.

-A more declarative approach would be to use a query language as it does a better job at communicating the intent of what is being searched for.
+A more declarative approach is to use a query language as it does a better job at communicating the intent of what is being searched for.

-Here are two examples that fetched the planet Earth from the sample solar-system data defined above.
-One is structural code, and the other is query declaration.
+Here are two examples that fetched the planet Earth from the sample solar-system data.

 <table>
 <tr>